fpcorso/custom_footer_add_on/readme.txt

 **Or**

 * Navigate to Add New Plugin page within your WordPress
-* Search for Tips Shortcode
+* Search for Client Dash Custom Footer Add-On
 * Click Install Now link on the plugin and follow the prompts
 * Activate the plugin through the 'Plugins' menu in WordPress